 Side Effects and Drug Interactions

-There are very few known side effects of Cannabinoids.
+There are very few known side effects of cannabinoids.
 The above review paper mentions the following as potential side effects:

 Certain cannabinoids can potentially inhibit the activity of the liver enzyme called cytochrome P450.
 This family of enzymes metabolizes nearly 60% of the pharmaceutical drugs used to treat humans.
-Extremely high doses of certain cannabinoids can temporarily neutralize the activity of P450 enzymes and thus alter the way drugs are metabolized inside the body.
+Extremely high doses of certain cannabinoids can temporarily neutralize the activity of P450 enzymes, and thus alter the way drugs are metabolized inside the body.

-To put this in perspective, though, eating a portion of grapefruit would have a similar effect on the P450 liver enzymes.
+To put this in perspective, eating a portion of grapefruit would have a similar effect on the P450 liver enzymes.
 Drug interactions should be viewed as a minor side effect of certain cannabinoids.
 As a precaution, if you are taking pharmaceutical drugs and plan to take cannabinoids, you should discuss any potential complications regarding reduced P450 enzyme activity with your doctor and/or pharmacist.
-In states that have legalized medical marijuana and hemp for many years, this potential interaction with the P450 has not proven to be clinically significant.
+In states that have legalized medical marijuana and hemp for many years, this potential interaction with the P450 enzyme has not proven to be clinically significant.